eloylp/decentra-chat/PAPER.md

 * `type` field for this message will be the unsigned integer `4`.

-* `uuid` field its an [UUID](https://www.rfc-editor.org/rfc/rfc4122.html) v4 that needs to be added to every message by the application, so previous messages can be easy referenced and found later.
+* `uuid` field its an [UUID](https://www.rfc-editor.org/rfc/rfc4122.html) v4 that needs to be added to every message by the application, so previous messages can be easily referenced and found later.

 * `prev hash` field will be the SHA256 sum of the last acknowledged message in the conversation.
 In case this is the first message of the conversation, this field will be filled with zeroes.